Let me stop you before you start panicking.

 Let’s dive straight in.

-Keurig Not Pumping Water: The Problems & Solutions
+Keurig Not Pumping Water: What’s The Issue?

 Water Line and Filter are Clogged

 Both tap and bottled water contain minerals such as calcium and magnesium.

 Over time, these minerals build up inside your coffee maker, creating a layer of a hard, chalky substance called limescale.

 Keurig machines feature a fine mesh screen filter that sits where water leaves the reservoir and flows into the water line.
 This little thing is designed to remove impurities from the water as it flows through the machine.